Terms and Conditions for Treatment at/with Discover Hypnosis

 For clients experiencing (not exclusively) anxiety/depression, insomnia, compulsive behaviour, uncontrolled anger/frustration/stress, weight gain, sexual dysfunction, trauma, pain control, I work using the Solution Focussed Hypnotherapy (SFH) approach to Hypnotherapy, which is product of development and research by Steve de Shazer of the Milwaukee ‘Brief Family Therapy Centre’, Insoo Kim Berg, Bill O’ Connell, and others.
 The methodology has its origins in the work of pioneering Hypnotherapist Milton Erickson.

 In some cases, for example but not exclusively, stop smoking sessions, performance enhancement, simple phobias, I apply only partial elements of SFH, or rely on traditional approaches such as rewind/reframe, Neuro-Linguistic Programming (NLP) or elements of Cognitive Behavioural Therapy (CBT).
-I do not use analysis or regression techniques.

 I am committed to enabling my clients to help themselves, and achieve what they want, finding the most effective way to solve their problems and move on with their life, with the least possible recourse to therapy.
 We are both making a commitment of time and energy to each other in deciding to work together.
 It is important for you to know what agreements we are making together, and so what to expect.